Georgia Tax Relief Information

 A Fieri Facias Lien or Notice (FiFa for short) signifies that your tax account has been assigned to a state division responsible for enforcing collection.
 It is the first stage of aggressive collections, as it enables the State to levy or otherwise seize your assets at a later time.

 You may be able to pay your tax liability in installments if you cannot pay the initial tax in full.
-If the payment plan is long enough, you may need to have payment deducted from your wages or your financial institution to keep the State from filing a lien.
+If the payment plan is long enough, you may need to have the payment deducted from your wages or your financial institution to keep the State from filing a lien.
 The State is obligated to protect its interests, so you will need to comply closely with the terms of any agreement you make with them, lest you incur further penalties or an enforced collection process.

 Offer in Compromise